-A more serious car accident, like ones that occur at high speeds or that involve large trucks or trains, can result in the loss of limbs or serious injuries that may require amputation.
+A more serious car accident, like one that occurs at high speeds or that involves large trucks or trains, can result in the loss of limbs or serious injuries that may require amputation.

 A surgical error may result in damage to a part of the body that then requires amputation.
 There are other types of medical negligence, too, like cancer misdiagnosis or the failure to provide proper treatment for certain conditions, such as diabetes, which can cause the loss of one or several limbs.

 The improper use or malfunction of equipment used on worksites may result in serious injuries and require amputation.
 The loss of limbs may take place in other industries and workplaces for several reasons, like a crushing accident caused by a falling object.